 “which surpasses all understanding”

-The word “surpass” means to have above, over top, exceed or rise above.
+The word “surpass” means to have above, over top, exceed, or rise above.
 This transcends the faculty of the mind.
 It is not a mind distracted by hurts.
 It is a disciplined and discerning mind.
 The peace of God eclipses the mind as a preventative for worry.
 The mind is the seat of anxiety.
 Lack of peace of mind drives many to psychologists and psychiatrists.
-The peace of God surpasses every human device as a means of securing tranquility of heart.
+The peace of God surpasses every human device as a means of securing the tranquility of the heart.

 The phrase “passes all understanding” reminds me of Eph 3:19, 20: